miyagis-forests/farmacy-food-kata/architecture/customer-pickup-microservice-view.md

 ## Element Catalog

-#### Customer, Smart Fridge, POS Cashier
+#### Customer, Smart Fridge, Cashier POS
-- The actual customer (in person), Smart Fridge and POS Cashier.
+- The actual customer (in person), Smart Fridge and ashier POS.

 #### Smart fridge management system, Vendor management system
 - Systems that provide APIs for querying and managing the state of the smart fridges